jasciullo/Sciullo-Portfolio/user_research/Front-page-research-plan.md

  | What is confusing, if anything?
 Prioritize what to fix | What are the major issues with this data visualization?

-## Background

-Although the infectious disease of measles was declared erradicated from the US in xxxx -2019 saw a surge in confirmed cases of measles in several states.
-As of October 2019 the number of reported cases slowed down and we were able to keep our erracted status.
-Worldwide - the WHO lists vaccine hestiancy as one of the top ten global threats.
-Since global travel of US citizens (in/out of the country) continues and as do individuals/commounities who may be vaccine hesitant - there is a threat to the public health of people residing in the US.

 ## Schedule

 Week of 11/18/19

-1:1s with three user research participants
+* 1:1s with three user research participants

 ## Facilitator

 Jennifer Sciullo

+## Participants

+* Are not directly working in the public health field.
+* Have some knowledge about vaccines as US citizens who have attended higher education institutions.
+* Are residents in the state of Pennsylvania.

 ## Methods

 * 10-15 min interviews people who are not working directly in the public health field.
 * Notes
 * Remote or in-person

-## Participants

-* Are not directly working in the public health field.
-* Have some knowledge about vaccines as US citizens who have attended higher education institutions.
-* Are residents in the state of Pennsylvania.

 ## Script